Xqhare/neith/README.md

 let mut con = Neith::connect("DataBaseName");
 ```

-Any interaction with Neith is done with the `execute()` function, this function uses Neithql or nql, a very simple and basic handrolled implementation of some sql syntax.
+Any interaction with Neith is done with the `execute()` function, this function uses Neithql or nql, a very simple and basic hand-rolled implementation of some sql syntax.
 For examples on it's use [click here!](#data-interaction)

 `save()` let's you can save the current state of the database to disc.
-If you are not running in ram-mode that is.
+If you are not running in `ram-mode` that is.

 Example code:
 ```